davefowler/baked/notes/architecture.md

    - template
    - slug
    - published_date
- - absurd # a helper object with some useful functions
+ - baker # a helper object with some useful functions
-   - init(db) # initialize the absurd object with the given database (client or server side sqlite db)
+   - init(db) # initialize the baker object with the given database (client or server side sqlite db)
    - getAsset(type, name) # fetch an asset from the database as a component
    - getRawAsset(slug) # fetch the raw asset from the database without wrapping it in it's component
    - getPage(slug) # fetch a page from the database
    - getLatestPages(limit=10, offset=0) # fetch the latest pages from the database
    - getPrevPage(currentPage) # fetch the previous page from the database
    - getNextPage(currentPage) # fetch the next page from the database
-   - renderPage(page, site, absurd) # render a page with the given site and absurd objects
+   - renderPage(page) # render a page to html
    - search(query, limit=10) # search the database for pages that match the query
    - query(sql, params) # run a sql query on the database and return the results